Foursquare

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-The description adds value by explaining the combination of query with location anchor and providing examples, but does not add significant semantics beyond the schema.
+Schema description coverage is 100%, so the baseline is 3.
+The description adds context by explaining the dual location anchor options (near vs lat/lon) and the required fields in return, which adds meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.